What is a Linux Distribution Made of?

 Desktop Environments

-Desktop environments are the bread and butter of many distributions.
-These are typically an assortment of programs that dictate how programs are launched, displayed, and configured.
-Think of these as the look and feel of Linux.
+Desktop environments provide the complete graphical interface: how windows look, how programs are launched, system settings, and built-in utilities.
+Think of them as the look and feel of Linux.

 KDE

-This is a Windows-style desktop environment with a start menu, taskbar, and basic floating window management.
-The workflow is very similar to Microsoft Windows.
-It has extensive theming capabilities, desktop widgets, and a vast array of built-in tools.
+A Windows-style desktop environment with a start menu, taskbar, and floating window management.
+KDE has extensive theming capabilities, desktop widgets, and a wide range of built-in tools.

 GNOME

-GNOME has a unique workflow with window animations and extensions to expand its capabilities.
-It is unlike any other Desktop Environment out there but has great utility.
-Its strengths include robust system settings and support for scaling and tablet-style computers.
+GNOME has a unique workflow with window animations and extensions.
+Its strengths include a robust system settings panel, strong support for HiDPI scaling, and tablet-style input.
+The stock experience is closer to macOS than Windows.

 Cinnamon